McCache/McCache-for-Python/docs/TESTING.md

     9 packets transmitted, 9 received, 0% packet loss, time 8357ms
     rtt min/avg/max/mdev = 0.049/0.082/0.186/0.044 ms
 ```
 * The average round trip for a packet is `0.082`ms or `0.041`ms latency for single packet one way transmission.
-* You need to take this into consideration interpreting the stress test result.
+There isn't any significant network latency and the test can focus on the processing of cache changes.

 #### Results of basic stress test
 The results below are collected from testing output `result.txt` file and the `detail_xxx.log` files under the `.\log` sib-directory.